19hours/sg-statutes/Acts/Income Tax Act.md

 ### Initial and annual allowances for certain buildings and structures

 18C\.—(1) Where any person proposes to incur or has incurred on or after 23rd February 2010 qualifying capital expenditure on the construction or renovation of a building or structure on industrial land for which an application for planning permission or conservation permission is made to the competent authority in accordance with the Planning Act (Cap.
-232) on or after 23rd February 2010, he may apply to the Minister or such person as he may appoint, between 1st July 2010 and 30th June 2015 (both dates inclusive) for such construction or renovation to be approved for the purposes of making an allowance under this section in respect of such expenditure incurred by him.
+232) on or after 23rd February 2010, he may apply to the Minister or such person as he may appoint, between 1st July 2010 and 30th June 2020 (both dates inclusive) for such construction or renovation to be approved for the purposes of making an allowance under this section in respect of such expenditure incurred by him.

 [29/2010]

+[Act 37 of 2014 wef 22/02/2014]

+(1A) Where any person proposes to incur or has incurred on or after 22nd February 2014 qualifying capital expenditure on the construction or renovation of a building or structure on port land or airport land, for which an application for planning permission or conservation permission is made on or after that date to the competent authority in accordance with the Planning Act (Cap.
+232), the person may apply to the Minister or such person as the Minister may appoint, between 22nd February 2014 and 30th June 2020 (both dates inclusive) for such construction or renovation to be approved for the purposes of making an allowance under this section in respect of such expenditure incurred by that person.

+[Act 37 of 2014 wef 22/02/2014]

-(2) Where the Minister or such person as he may appoint, on an application made to him under subsection (1), is satisfied that the construction or renovation of the building or structure on industrial land promotes such intensified use of the land for the purposes of such trade or business as may be prescribed by regulations, he may, by notice in writing, approve the construction or renovation for the purposes of this section, which approval shall be subject to such conditions as he may impose, including the particular trade or business for which the building or structure is to be used upon completion of construction or renovation.
+(2) Where the Minister or such person as he may appoint, on an application made to him under subsection (1) or (1A), is satisfied that the construction or renovation of the building or structure on industrial land, port land or airport land (as the case may be) promotes such intensified use of the land for the purposes of such trade or business as may be prescribed by regulations, he may, by notice in writing, approve the construction or renovation for the purposes of this section, which approval shall be subject to such conditions as he may impose, including the particular trade or business for which the building or structure is to be used upon completion of construction or renovation.

 [29/2010; 22/2011]

+[Act 37 of 2014 wef 22/02/2014]

 (2A) Where a trade or business is prescribed under subsection (2), then, unless otherwise provided in regulations —